ocp-power-demos/acmeair-multiarchitecture-compute/README.md

  - cd source && mvn clean package && cd ..

 Note, if you are on a mac, you can setup maven using `brew install maven` and `dnf install -y maven.noarch java-11-openjdk.x86_64`
-Note, the tests are commented out as they depend on out of data MongoDb test dependencies.
+Note, the tests are commented out as they depend on out-of-date MongoDb test dependencies.

 ### Setup